o3de/o3de.org/content/docs/user-guide/features/engine/serialization/entity-system-versioning.md

 ---
-description: ' Use the Amazon Lumberyard component serialization versioning system to validate and update the serialized data of your components. '
+description: ' Use the Open 3D Engine component serialization versioning system to validate and update the serialized data of your components. '
 title: Versioning your Component Serialization
 ---